 Erzgebirge-Palace: Visit this wonderful palace of delights and be prepared to be lost in a whole new world for a while.
 The nutcrackers are 100 percent handmade in Germany and shipped all over the globe.
 Their dedicated online shop is at erzgebirgepalace.com.
-The selection is vast and the price range huge (from around £15 for the smallest figures to £1500 for the life-size models).
+The selection is vast and the price range huge.
 Here are just some of the nutcracker characters and themes you can purchase: Santa Claus, Mrs. Claus, Snowman, Father Time, Black Forester, Uncle Sam, Artist, Austrian soldier, Bagpiper, Aviator, Bavarian beer-drinker, Beefeater, Beekeeper, Carol singer, Hussar, Chef, Mouse King, Chimney sweep, Cowboy, Dentist, Drummer, Fireman, Policeman, Angler, Golfer, Baseball player, St. Patrick, Jester, Skier and a variety of kings.
 The website makes easy work of finding the nutcracker you want as it lists them in categories like ‘Professions’, ‘Kings’, ‘Soldiers’ as well as in lists for height and price.

 Erzgebirge-Palace also sells wonderful candle arches, angels, German candle pyramids and the charming wooden figures known as smokers, in which you can place a smouldering incense block and see scented smoke flow from the figure’s mouth.
 They produce about 5000 handcrafted items in all using only the finest manufacturers like Steinbach, Ulbricht and Seiffener Volkskunst.

 The Nutcracker Christmas Shop: This family run business, owned by Robert Newman, has shops in Stratford-on-Avon in the English Midlands as well as Edinburgh, Callander and Crieff in Scotland.
 On their web site, they proudly announced: “The opening of the Nutcracker Christmas Village at Muthill Road in Crieff will be the UK’s largest, permanent, dedicated Christmas shop.”
-Well, it was opened in 2014 – complete with a Christmas tree and eleven ‘houses’ full of festive products in a village square.
+Well, it was opened in 2014 – complete with a Christmas tree and eleven houses full of festive products in a village square.
 Father Christmas has his own special room, too.
-Visit the website at nutcrackerchristmasshop.co.uk for opening times.
+Visit the website at nutcrackerchristmasshop.com for opening times.
 And they sell much more than nutcrackers, of course.
 By the way, we are pleased to report Robert has his very own nutcracker collection.